doctea/usb_midi_clocker/README.md

 - Panic / all notes off action
 - ~~Bass drone mode~~
  - ~~toggle on/off, tracks the first/lowest note played in a phrase/bar and retrigger it on the start of every bar..~~
+ - stutter/machinegun mode? (eg play 32nd stabs instead of drone)
 - ~~Move bass transposition options into the OutputWrapper?~~ done!
  - ~~remove debug output for this~~
  - ~~set default transposition~~
  - save transposition info to project?
- - should actually probably be part of the DeviceBehaviour instead now?
+ - ~~should actually probably be part of the DeviceBehaviour instead now?~~
 - Write up controls/instructions/etc
 - Come up with a cooler name
 - Update docs to reflect all features
-- More efficient Akai APCMini display output (don't need to send as many messages as we do, can just update when it needs to)
+- ~~More efficient Akai APCMini display output (don't need to send as many messages as we do, can just update when it needs to)~~
 - ~~Enable switching between multiple projects~~ done
 - ~~Port to Teensy 4.1 and~~ (done - teensy version is now the main branch!)
 - Visual control over the features of the [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)?